venkat-ranganathan/projects/index.md

 ## AI/ML Autonomous RC car operated using NVIDIA Jetson Nano {#nano}

-**10/31/23, Minor update: team improved the model to operate faster and with less wobbliness by increasing min/max speed and reducing steering gain.
-Changed track to add a chicane (s-shaped turn)**
+**10/31/23**, Minor update: team improved the model to operate faster and with less wobbliness by increasing min/max speed and reducing steering gain.
+Changed track to add a chicane (s-shaped turn)

 <p>&nbsp;</p>